w3f/w3f-education/docs/Rust/setup/installation.md

 - [`cargo`](https://doc.rust-lang.org/cargo/index.html), the Rust package manager,
 - `rustc`, the official compiler for the Rust language,

-This is executing a script from the internet, so if you prefer to be careful, it is encouraged to check the contents of the script to make sure it isn't doing anything unwanted.
+This is executing a script from the internet, so if you prefer to be careful, check its contents to ensure it isn't doing anything unwanted.

 Select **Option 1** for the standard install.
 We will add more components later in the course as needed.